apache/juddi/readme.txt

 To run the integration tests on the .NET components of jUDDI using nunit catalina run (start the jUDDI tomcat server) nunit-console.exe juddi-client.net-integration.test\bin\Debug\juddi-client.net-integration.test.dll

+UPGRADING
+Note: one or more of the database columns names have changed.